radiant-rstats/radiant.data/vignettes/pkgdown/_report_rmd.Rmd

 * Tabs are converted to 2 spaces by default (i.e., 'soft' tabs).
 You can change the number of spaces used from 2 to, for example, 4
 * `showInvisibles` shows tabs and spaces in the editor
 * Autocomplete has options "live", "enabled", and "disabled"
-* Radiant has default styles for Word and Powerpoint files but these can be replaced with styles files you created.
-Run the commands below to see the path to the style files in Radiant on your that you can then edit
+* Radiant has default styles for Word and Powerpoint files.
+These can be replaced with styles files you created however.
+Click the links below to download the style files used in Radiant to your computer.
+Edit the files and use `options` as shown above to tell Radiant where to find the style files you want to use.
     * <a href="https://github.com/radiant-rstats/radiant.data/raw/master/inst/app/www/style.docx" target="_blank">Word style file</a>
     * <a href="https://github.com/radiant-rstats/radiant.data/raw/master/inst/app/www/style.potx" target="_blank">Powerpoint style file</a>